cheriot/data-analysis/regression-modeling-in-practice/week1.md

   * 3  Somewhat angry
   * 4  A little angry
   * 5  Not angry at all"""
-  * For some analyses, the categories are collapsed into Most Angry (1, 2) and Less Angry (3, 4).
+  * For some analyses, the categories are collapsed into Most Angry (1, 2) and Less Angry (3, 4, 5).

-The question, "I have concerns about having bi-racial [black] children", is used as a proxy for a respondants view of black Americans being in the same "tribe" or a different "tribe" than themselves.
+The question, "I have concerns about having bi-racial [black] children", is used as a proxy for a respondents view of black Americans being in the same "tribe" or a different "tribe" than themselves.
 The question I want to investigate, statistical tools and sample size permitting, is what effect on political anger can be attributed to these views.
-Is the population large enough to control for gender, party affilliation, and income?
+Is the population large enough to control for gender, party affiliation, and income?
 Once these are accounted for, is there a significant association between views on race and anger?